 Your Elevator Pitch: Going Up?

-It’s called an elevator pitch.
-It’s a 30 to 40 second recap of who you are, your hospitality service background, your professional kitchen interests and what you can do for the company.
-It’s called an elevator pitch because that’s about how long you have to pitch yourself and your food service skills—the length of time it takes to get from the ground floor to the top floor in an elevator.
+The elevator pitch is a 30 to 40 second recap of who you are, your hospitality service background, your professional interests and what you can do for the company.
+It’s called an elevator pitch because that’s about how long you have to pitch yourself and your skills—the length of time it takes to get from the ground floor to the top floor in an elevator.

 Elevator pitch do's.